 Today I would like to talk about conference and event photography in Scotland and how it differs from other types of photography.
-As a working conference photographer in Edinburgh, I am constantly asked why I specialise in this type of photography, for a start I really enjoy it and it contains a good mix of standard and creative opportunities for the conference photographer in Scotland.
-The venue is crucial of course, mainly due to the level of lighting, but whether you are a conference photographer in Glasgow, Edinburgh, Scotland or anywhere for that matter, the rules are the same.
-It differs from a lot of other genres in that you have a lot of freedom to do it how you like and you can generally move without too much restriction, although you need to watch that you don’t overdo the flash.
+As a working conference photographer in Edinburgh, I am constantly asked why I specialise in this type of photography.
+For a start I really enjoy it and it contains a good mix of standard and creative opportunities for the conference photographer in Scotland.
+The venue is crucial of course, mainly due to the level of lighting.
+Whether you are a conference photographer in Glasgow, Edinburgh, Scotland or anywhere for that matter, the rules are the same.
+It differs from a lot of other genres in that you have a lot of freedom to do it how you like and you can generally move without too much restriction.
+Although you need to watch that you don’t overdo the flash.
 So, here we go, here are my top tips for the conference photographer in the UK.

 - As with all photography commissions, try and travel as light as you can, look at what you need and calculate what you should take, it will make your life easier, especially if you have to use public transport.
 Get creative, change your angles, lenses etc.